PooyehA/Deep-LASI/docs/source/documentation.rst

 ..  _data-structure:
 Data structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Most data in *Deep-LASI* is stored as global variables to allow easy access.
-They are saved in the *transportable* structure *T*, which can be extracted at any point of the analysis.
+Most data in *Deep-LASI* is stored as global variables in the background to allow easy access.
+They are saved in the *transportable* structure *T*, which can be extracted at any point of the analysis to the workspace by typing :code:`>> global T` in the command line of MATLAB.
 The most important variables are:

 ..  csv-table:: Data format
    :header: "Variable", "Content and format"